maelle/rmd-blogging-jozi/content/others/diy.en.md

 weight: 100
 ---

-Now say that like my colleague Mark you like programming and find a website framework that you like.
+Now say that like my colleague [Mark Padgham](https://ropensci.org/about/#team) you like programming and find a website framework that you like.

 How about building your own site generator?